12 lavish Valentine's Day experiences for 2018

 Blue Hangar, 10 Tex Smith Lane, Queenstown, New Zealand; +64 3 442 2233

-"Don't forget your toothbrush" in London
+3. 'Don't forget your toothbrush' in London

 One couple who dine at the Trafalgar Hotel in London on Valentine's Day will receive a free night's stay.